anonymousaga/SmartThings/README.md

 # SmartThings
-My custom SmartThings drivers, written in groovy.
+Virtual Temperate and Humidity driver, written in groovy.